Archived - Financial Statements (unaudited)

 |Interest on foreign debt:|

-For the period ending March 31, interest on superannuation and other accounts includes the following:
+For the period ending March 31, interest on pension liabilities and other liabilities includes interest on the following:

 d) Operating expenses